ALL STATE DATA UPDATED FOR 2021!

 |Initial Application (L1)||Reconsideration (L2)||Hearing (L3)|

-As the table shows, Indiana has overall lower approval rates compared to the national average.
-Indiana is 2.2% lower at the Initial Application level and lower by 1.2% at the Reconsideration level.
-The difference is very slight at the Hearing level, by 0.4%.
+As the table shows, Indiana has overall lower approval rates compared to the national average at the Initial Application and Reconsideration by 6.4% and 3.0% respectively.
+Indiana is slightly higher at the Hearing level by 2.3%.

 Indiana Initial Application Approval Over Time